toolbox-tve/videojs-shaka-player/README.md

 ### Usage
   - Include player-skin.js and player.full.js file in the html page.
-  - Specify "shaka" in the techOrder array as needed.
   - Look at the included example for guidance.

 ### Example